If you’re a fan of medium heat and bold flavors, these copycat Din Tai Fung spicy wontons will become your new obsession.

 Why You'll Love Spicy Wontons

-- Quick and easy: You can whip this up with frozen wontons or homemade ones in under 30 minutes.
+- Quick and easy: You can whip this up with frozen wontons or make your own wontons for maximum flavor.

-- Customizable heat level: Make it as spicy (or mild) as you want.
+- Customizable heat level: Use as much spicy chili sauce as you'd like to make it as spicy (or mild) as you want.

 If you like this recipe, check out my Pork and Chive Dumplings and Soup Dumplings with Spicy Peanut Sauce!